top of page

 Bose Corporation

 Denis is a Global Category Manager for Strategic Professional Services and IT at Bose corporation.
 His passion is blending business strategy and technology to create great customer experiences and real-world solutions.
 He brings vast experience in helping corporations deliver growth and excellence through connecting with customers and locating untapped supply sources.
 He is a specialist in managing trading partner relations, providing business development strategy, dispute resolution, mentorship and market intelligence services for the senior leadership along with a forum and tools to monitor market strategies as conditions change.
+Denis holds an MBA from Western New England University, as well as post-graduate and executive certifications from Tufts University, The Fletcher School of Law and Diplomacy in International Relations, Strategy and Innovation from MIT Sloan School of Management.

 bottom of page